 According to surveys, the thing we miss the most when away from home is our beds.
 Luckily for you, true student beds are the perfect bed to cheat on your home bed with.
 They are guaranteed to offer the snugness and comfort of all home beds because they were picked out by none other than true students themselves!
 Other than our beds and loved ones, when we miss home, it’s often the little things we do that we really miss.
 Habits, traditions, routines – that sort of thing.
 Fortunately, these things can often be recreated wherever you are.
 For example, by cooking your favourite home meals, watching old TV shows or using familiar fragrances and fabric softeners.
 You can even use apps like Borrow my doggy or Pawshake to ease the pain of missing your furry friend.

 Establish a self-care routine

-This year has been the year of self-care!
-The concept is all about looking after your mental and physical wellbeing.
-When feeling homesick, it’s easy to want to curl up in a ball and do nothing but be sad.
+Self-care is not an expense, it's a necessity!
+The concept is all about prioritising your mental and physical wellbeing.
+When feeling homesick, it’s easy to want to curl up in a ball and do nothing.
 If you take it day by day and do small things which help lift your mood for a little while, you’ll end up noticing a big difference.
 Here are some simple but effective self-care suggestions to help take your mind off homesickness: